 Insert button mold.
 Finish the back of the button: Without joining at the end of every rnd, sc in every other stitch around to the center back of the button mold.
 This will cause the crochet to cup over the mold, holding it in place.
 Fasten off.

 Nancy Nehring is a regular contributor to PieceWork publications.
-She has been researching crochet and crochet-hook history for many years, and her fascinating article on her collection of mid-19th-century British crochet hooks is in the November/December 2017 issue of PieceWork.
+She has been researching crochet and crochet-hook history for many years.
 She is also passionate about knitted lace and is the author of a PieceWork eBook: Mary Schiffmann’s Lacy Knitting.
 The eBook follows lace-knitting legend Mary Schiffmann’s 10-week lace knitting classes; the classes were designed to become progressively more challenging.
 Find out more information about Nancy on her website.